tinymce/tinymce-docs/CONTRIBUTING.md

 For a short list of some commonly used Latin terms, see: [Australian Government Style Manual - Latin shortened forms](https://www.stylemanual.gov.au/format-writing-and-structure/clear-language-and-writing-style/plain-english-and-word-choice/latin-shortened-forms).

-## Use US English (en\_US) spelling
+## Use US English (en_US) spelling

-Use United States English.
+Use United States English spelling conventions.
 For example:

-- "behavior" rather than "behaviour".
+- "behavior" instead of "behaviour"

-- "canceled" rather than "cancelled".
+- "canceled" instead of "cancelled"

 ## Use proper names for programs and languages

-When referring to the name of a development language, use the proper name or the industry convention.
+Always refer to development languages and software using their proper names or recognized industry conventions.

-For example:
+Correct examples include:

 - "CSS" not "css"